Skip to main content

 There are four main parts to the stress vulnerability model:

 Vulnerability: This means that you are naturally more likely to have mental health problems.
 It's the "size of your cup."
-There are things that can affect vulnerability:
+There are four main parts to the stress vulnerability model.
+Let’s take a look at things that can affect this mode:

 • Past trauma: Things that happened to you as a child or traumatic events that happened to you in the past can make your nervous system more sensitive to stress.